next-mad-hatter/rstsp/README.md

    During its first run, this script will also generate random test data, which needs significant chunk of space -- about 200MB right now.

-   Also takes some time and memory (sometimes well over 3GB in our tests).
+   Also takes some time (about 30 minutes on our machine right now) and memory (sometimes well over 3GB in our tests).

 ### Plotting test results

    ```
           ./bin/plot.sh